 - Which energy resource is cheaper in the short run?
 In the long run?

 - What is meant by the terms "environmental costs" and "social costs"?
 What are some examples of each?

-Divide students into teams of three or four.
+Divide students into teams of three or four and give them the Renewable Energy Systems student sheet.
 Each team will be responsible for researching either Solar, Wind, Geothermal, Biomass, or Hydropower systems.

 Ideas for students to consider include: